balderdashy/waterline/README.md

 ```

 ## Meta Keys
 These keys allow end users to modify the behaviour of Waterline methods.
-You can pass them into the `meta` piece of query.
+You can pass them via the `.meta()` query modifier method, or as the `meta` query key.

 ```javascript
 Model.find()